battery-degradation-prediction/battery_degradation_prediction/README.md

 ### Process/Environmental Engineer

-User is an engineer working in the battery field, and wants to know the estmiated degredation of certain battery architecture operated at partcular conditions to provide their company with 1) a fairly accuracte prediction as to when the batteries end of life is, 2) Use said end of life estimate to offer insight into customer warrenty of the batery pack(s), and 3) Use said end of life estimate to reccomned consumers when/where to recycle their batteries.
+User is an engineer working in the battery field, and wants to know the estimated degradation of certain battery architecture operated at particular conditions to provide their company with 1) a fairly accurate prediction as to when the batteries end of life is, 2) Use said end of life estimate to offer insight into customer warranty of the battery pack(s), and 3) Use said end of life estimate to recommend consumers when/where to recycle their batteries.
 The User values a simple software interphase, one that is east to use and teach entry level engineers how to operate.

 - Interfaces with software
- - Inputs *extensice* cycling data
+ - Inputs *extensive* cycling data
-     - Repreocess data into dataframe
+     - Reprocess data into dataframe
      - Prompted for features to train model
      - Extract feature(s)
      - Model is trained on said feature(s)